syncfusion-content/flutter-docs/Flutter/DateRangePicker/overview.md

 * **Change first day of week**: Customize the first day of the week as needed.
 The default first day is Sunday.

-* **Blackout dates**: Disable any date in a calendar to make it inactive.
+* **Blackout dates**: Disable any date to make it inactive in a date range picker.
 Easily prevent the selection of weekends by disabling them.

 * **Highlight holidays and weekends**: Highlight any date or every weekend in a month as special days using decoration in flutter date range picker.